Next Steps Summary

 Potential Implementation Plan Components

-One of the most common ways to implement the preferred scenario is to incorporate it into the metropolitan area’s RTP, whether it is a part of a RTP update or the result of a separate scenario planning process.
-For example, the preferred scenario should include a detailed land use forecast, which can be incorporated into the housing and employment distribution used to identify regional transportation needs.
-These plans are important because they identify regional priorities for transportation funds.
-The vision, goals and strategies from the preferred scenario can incorporated into the regional transportation plan or used to help shape regional transportation investments.
+- Align the RTP and Other Transportation Plans.
+One of the most common ways to implement the preferred scenario is to incorporate it into the metropolitan area’s RTP, whether it is a part of an RTP update or the result of a separate scenario planning process.

-Strategic plans are non-regulatory plans that contemplate specific actions and allocate resources, such as people or capital, to achieve those ends.
-Besides a clear description of recommended programs and improvements, the plan should include a matrix to identify what departments or organizations will have lead responsibility, and what potential funding sources may be available.
-It should include an estimated timeframe and the relative priority for each action.
-Discussion about priorities not only helps in the allocation of limited public funds, but also yields better project definition and clarity.
+- Develop a Strategic Plan.
+Strategic plans are non-regulatory plans that contemplate specific actions and allocate resources, such as people or capital, to achieve those ends. should include an estimated timeframe and the relative priority for each action.

 Potential Funding and Support Mechanisms